 Aggravated Assault on a Law Enforcement Officer, etc.

 Aggravated Battery on a Law Enforcement Officer, etc.

-How Can a Tampa Assault Lawyer Help?
+How Can a Tampa Assault and Battery Defense Lawyer Help?

 If you have been charged with assault or battery in Tampa, you should contact an experienced criminal defense attorney immediately.
 They will examine the circumstances of the alleged incident, review possible defenses with you, defend you during police interrogations and in court, and guide you through the entire process from start to finish.

 Attorney Ryan Sulte has spent much of his legal career defending clients against all levels of assault and battery in Florida.
 While the ultimate goal is to get your charges dismissed, when that isn’t possible, he will fight to reduce their impact on your life and your future.